bwsoftwarefi/eslint-config-bw/README.md

 1. `npm install --save-dev eslint-config-bw eslint`

-1. Create .eslintrc file in the root directory
+1. Create `.eslintrc` file in the root directory of your project

 1. And paste this code